-Danielle E. McCarthy, Ph.D., is an Associate Professor in the Department of Medicine at the University of Wisconsin School of Medicine and Public Health who serves as Associate Director of Research at the Center for Tobacco Research and Intervention.
+Danielle E. McCarthy, Ph.D., is a Professor with tenure in the Department of Medicine at the University of Wisconsin School of Medicine and Public Health who serves as Associate Director of Research at the Center for Tobacco Research and Intervention.
 Dr. McCarthy leads a program of research focused on the development and refinement of treatments to help people stop smoking cigarettes.
 As part of this research program, she studies the psychological changes that people experience leading up to and during an attempt to quit smoking and ways in which treatments do (or do not) affect these experiences.
 With funding from the National Institute on Drug Abuse, she has led research examining the effects of intensive assessment, impulsivity, and treatments on smoking cessation success.
 She has also worked with colleagues to apply longitudinal data models to better understand the processes of change in smoking and the way treatments affect these processes.
 Her recent work focuses on ways to enhance quitline services for socioeconomically disadvantaged adults who smoke, and ways to equitably enhance the reach of evidence-based treatment in healthcare and community settings to help more people who smoke to quit.
 The overall aim of this work is to find new and improved ways to help people stop smoking for good.

 Dr. McCarthy has published several papers on patterns of change during stop-smoking efforts.
 She has posted information about how to identify patterns of change in longitudinal data on behavior using Repeated Measures Latent Class Analysis (RMLCA) at this link for researchers.